aikalant/capnp_conv/README.md

 - Confirm if as_turbofish() function is sufficient for all possible cases (specifically, nested generic types? `Type1<Type2<T>>`)

 Long term:
-- Allow boxed fields for the rare case of a struct/enum containing a field of its own type (with different generics).
+- Top level nested lists (capnp::list_list).
+- Allow boxed fields.
 - Allow structs to contain lifetimes and generic constraints that carry over to the generated impls.
 - Add a convenience `clear_enum_fields` function to struct represented capnp unions that sets all union fields to `None`.